-What is the relationship between the weight loss process and injuries?
-And how is it recommended to consume calcium on a training day?
+So, what's the connection between the weight loss process and injuries?
+And how should calcium consumption be approached on training days?

-Studies from recent years show that calcium intake during exercise may be the most effective way to prevent calcium loss and improve recovery.
-Here, too, in strength training, it is due to the secretion of calcium in sweat during training.
-In one of the studies conducted on the subject, participants were divided into two groups: People who took calcium and vitamin D pills before training, and people who did not take any calcium at all.
-After the training, the amount of calcium of the participants was tested in the blood, and the group that took the calcium pills along with vitamin D showed a higher level of calcium in the blood.
-Although this is a sample that included only men, however, calcium-rich foods such as sports snacks have been praised by researchers when it comes to muscle recovery after intense training.
+Recent studies suggest that calcium intake during exercise could be the most effective way to prevent calcium loss and enhance recovery.
+Just like in aerobic exercise, calcium is lost through sweat in strength training.
+A study conducted on this subject divided participants into two groups: one group took calcium and vitamin D pills before training, while the other group did not take any calcium at all.
+After the workout, blood tests revealed that the calcium levels were higher in the group that had taken calcium and vitamin D supplements.
+Although this study focused solely on men, researchers have praised calcium-rich foods like sports snacks for aiding muscle recovery after intense training.